What is the Cesarean Rate?

-Centers for Disease Control and Prevention data from 2016 show that 31.2% of all births were by cesarean and 25.7% of the NTSV population had cesarean births.
+Centers for Disease Control and Prevention data from 2017 show that 32% of all births were by cesarean and 26% of the NTSV ("low-risk") population had cesarean births.

 Available CDC data show that the NTSV cesarean birth rate was as high as 28.1% in the United States, reaching this peak in 2009.

 Unfortunately, 87.6% of women with a history of a previous cesarean birth have a repeat C-section, as many hospitals and doctors offering maternity services do not permit women with a history of cesarean birth to give birth vaginally at their facility.
 Multiple repeat cesarean births dramatically increase the risk of dangerous long-term complications, such as placenta accreta.

 Percentage of Repeat Cesarean Births vs. VBAC, 2016

 Place of birth matters.

 Where a person chooses to give birth impacts their likelihood of having a C-section.
 The hospital itself is considered an independent risk factor for a cesarean birth.

 Current research shows that most people didn't think their choice of hospital had any impact on whether or not they would have a cesarean birth.
 Although regarded as one of the important measures of a hospital's performance, one study found that only 28% of its survey respondents used quality information to choose a hospital for their birth.

 Rates vary dramatically between hospitals.